ACCESS-NRI/access-om3-configs/CONTRIBUTING.md

 Config branches are entirely separate from the `main` history in this repository, except for a few files in `.github`.
 Note, you may need to be an Administrator to commit to `release-*` or `dev-*` branches directly.

-### Brand new configuration

-If you are creating a brand new configuration, and don't have the config stored in another repository, just checkout a `dev-*` branch from `main` and delete everything except `.github/workflows/ci.yml`, then add your config.

 ### Config is Stored in Another Repository